masasin/presentations/md/spirit_defense.md

 Flowchart!

 Note:
-- Operator sends commands to AR.Drone <!-- .element: class="fragment" -->
+- Operator sends commands to AR.Drone
-- Get pose and orientation from mocap <!-- .element: class="fragment" -->
+- Get pose and orientation from mocap
-- Reduce drone video frequency to simulate bad signal <!-- .element: class="fragment" -->
+- Reduce drone video frequency to simulate bad signal
-- Associate each frame with its pose <!-- .element: class="fragment" -->
+- Associate each frame with its pose
-- Store all frames in chronological array (actually a deque) <!-- .element: class="fragment" -->
+- Store all frames in chronological array (actually a deque)
-- With each pose, select best frame and overlay <!-- .element: class="fragment" -->
+- With each pose, select best frame and overlay
 -v-
 ## Variables
 <img src="media/20170216_drones_ref.png" width=400 alt="Variables">